- Creation of My Thesis or Dissertation

 Q: Do I need to make an appointment for the Submission Consultation?

-A: If you want to meet with us in person, then yes; we do not take walk-ins.
-You can view our upcoming availability and make an appointment through our Libcal Scheduler.
+A: We email information regarding Final Submission procedures to all of our students, but if you also want to meet with us in person, then you can view our upcoming availability and make an appointment through our Libcal Scheduler.
 There, you will be able to see our available times, and schedule an appointment with us.

 Q: Prior to my defense, do I turn in a printed review copy of my dissertation to UDTS?